Learn about archive mailboxes

-Messages can also be moved to the archive mailbox by the default Exchange retention policy from messaging records management (MRM).
-This default policy is automatically assigned to every mailbox and does the following:
+Messages can also be moved automatically to the archive mailbox by the default Exchange retention policy from the messaging records management (MRM) feature.
+This default policy is automatically assigned to every mailbox and does the following actions:

 Moves items that are two years or older from a user's primary mailbox to their archive mailbox.

 Moves items that are 14 days or older from the Recoverable Items folder in the user's primary mailbox to the Recoverable Items folder in their archive mailbox.